 - Begin recording your activity by tapping the green 'Start' button of the screen

-When you are within reach of cell signal, your safety contacts will receive a text message and/or email with a unique URL.
+When you are within reach of a data signal (i.e. LTE, 5g), your safety contacts will receive a text message and/or email with a unique URL.
 They can use this link to view your status and real-time location via their web browser.
 They will also receive any notifications or updates that you send via Lifeline while you are out on the trail.

 Once you clear or save your activity, your safety contacts will be messaged and will no longer be able to see your real-time location.
 Location tracking only works when you’ve turned on Lifeline and are actively recording your activity using the AllTrails app.

 Does Lifeline require a data connection to set up?

 - You'll need a data signal when setting up your Lifeline to send out your activity details and unique tracking URL to your safety contacts.
 You will also need a data signal to edit an active Lifeline.
 Messages sent when out of data signal will be queued up to send when you return to signal.

 What happens when I don't have a data connection while out on the trail?